HDFGroup/hsds/docs/docker_install_azure.md

 2. Install Docker and docker-compose if necessary (see "Docker Setup" below)
 3. Get project source code: `git clone https://github.com/HDFGroup/hsds`
 4. If you plan to use HTTP Basic Auth (usernames and passwords managed by the service), go to hssds/admin/config directory: `cd admin/config`, and copy the file "passwd.default" to "passwd.txt".
 Add any usernames/passwords you wish.
 Modify existing passwords (for $ADMIN_USER, test_user1, test_user2) for security.
 If you wish to use Azure Active Directory for authentication, following the instructions in "Azure Active Directory"
 5. Create environment variables as in "Sample .bashrc" above.
-You may want to modify your .bashrc script so these are set at every login
+Or run: `source ~/.bashrc` if you have added them to the bashrc file
 6. From the hsds directory (`cd ~/hsds`), start the service `./runall.sh <n>` where n is the number of containers desired (defaults to 1)
-7. Run `docker ps` and verify that the containers are running: hsds_head, hsds_sn_[1-n], hsds_dn_[1-n]
+7. Run `docker ps` and verify that the containers are running: hsds_head, hsds_sn_1, hsds_dn_[1-n]
 8. Run `curl $HSDS_ENDPOINT/about` where and verify that "cluster_state" is "READY" (might need to give it a minute or two)

 Docker Setup